 - classification – principles that help determine who is responsible for caring for particular categories of information like your customers’ personal information, for example.

-- conversion – principles for converting information from one format to another, such as digitising hard copy records into an electronic system.
+- conversion – principles for converting data from one format to another, such as digitising hard copy data into an electronic system.

 - custodianship – principles for determining who is responsible for caring for particular categories of information,

 - disposal – principles for dispossessing and destroying information.